 Puerto Viejo de Talamanca – 4 Nights

 The small coastal town of Puerto Viejo de Talamanca near the border with Panama is manageable and cozy.
 There are some nice stores, cafés and restaurants here, as well as small street stalls where you can buy fruit or souvenirs.
 After the action-packed town of La Fortuna, Puerto Viejo is the perfect place to spend a few relaxing days at the end of your trip.
 Here you can soak up the last rays of sunshine on your 3-week Costa Rica itinerary and try out the many cafés and bars.
-If you don’t just want to laze on the beach, you can also take a trip to the Jaguar Resuce Center by bike or tuk-tuk, visit Cahuita National Park or even take a trip to Bocas del Toro in Panama for a night or two.
-The paradisiacal island archipelago is perfect for snorkeling, diving and swimming.
+If you don’t just want to laze on the beach, you can also take a trip to the Jaguar Rescue Center by bike or tuk-tuk, visit Cahuita National Park, or even take a trip to Bocas del Toro in Panama for a night or two.
+The paradisiacal island archipelago is perfect for snorkeling, diving, and swimming.

 Where to stay in Puerto Viejo?

-If you are looking for a quiet, modern and beautiful boutique hotel in Puerto Viejo de Talamanca, I would highly recommend the Olinca Boutique Hotel.
-Here you can look forward to a delicious breakfast, a pool and large, well-kept rooms.
+If you are looking for a quiet, modern, and beautiful boutique hotel in Puerto Viejo de Talamanca, I would highly recommend the Olinca Boutique Hotel.
+Here you can look forward to a delicious breakfast, a pool, and large, well-kept rooms.
 The hotel is also suitable for families.

 What to do in Puerto Viejo?